 At the beginning of Greenmantle, Hannay has returned from a stint as an officer in the trenches, where he took his soldiers over the top on a “glorious and bloody 25th day of September” (Buchan, Greenmantle, Penguin, 2008, 1).
 Hannay reflects with pride and enthusiasm on the Western Front, reminding us that this book was written relatively early in the war, just before the glorification of the wartime experience became very difficult.
 Indeed, shortly afterwards Hannay does give some voice to the disillusionment with war that had begun to set in: “[T]his isn’t just the kind of war I would have picked myself.
 It’s a comfortless, bloody business” (3).
 In other parts of the book, too, it is clear that the old jingoistic love of war is becoming frayed at the edges.

-For both commercial and propagandistic purposes, war has to be made fun in Greenmantle.
-Buchan recognized that trench warfare wasn’t fun and even his narrative gifts couldn’t convincingly make it so.
+For both commercial and the aforementioned propagandistic purposes, war has to be portrayed as fun in Greenmantle.
+Buchan recognized that WWI-style trench warfare wasn’t fun and even his narrative gifts couldn’t convincingly make it so.
 So at the outset, Hannay has just left the trenches and is about to engage in wartime espionage.
 In the James Bondian opening (the comparison is inevitable), Hannay is told that his mission is to head for the Middle East and find out what the Germans (or Boche, as they’re often known in the novel) are up to.
 Sir Walter Bullivant of the Foreign Office (also seen in Steps) calls Hannay in: he knows that the Germans are cooking up some secret plan involving the Middle East, but he doesn’t know what it is or where to look for information.
 It’s all very vague, and the detail seems very much in the tradition of what Hitchcock would call the McGuffin – the device whose content is less important than the fact that it allows the plot to move forward.
 In Greenmantle this means opening the way for travel in farflung and wartorn lands, for brushes with the enemy/death, and for adopting disguises.

 Perhaps it is this latter that is the most potentially interesting motif in Greenmantle: the joy and freedom the characters experience when in disguise may point to a certain ontological insecurity hiding behind the mask of pure identification with English manhood that Hannay exhibits.
 Brave, modest, self-denying, self-regulating, devotedly patriotic, it’s not an easy ideal to live up to.
 No wonder Hannay and his friends enjoy make-believe so much.
 Of course the propensity to become other people is given a somewhat crass ideological justification: